yafred/lichess-blind-mode/docs/tutorial.markdown

 * Request **computer analysis** to evaluate mistakes, blunders, and best moves.
 * Access a **publicly shareable link** to send the game to others.
 * Read or add comments via the **game chat** area.

-⚠️ **Note**: Any PGN **variations** (alternative lines) included in the file will be erased during this import.
-If you want to preserve them, it’s better to import the PGN into a **study**, which supports multiple variations and commentary.

 You can choose to **paste the PGN** into the text box or **upload a PGN file** from your device.
 There’s also a checkbox to request immediate computer analysis.
 Keep in mind that imported games are publicly accessible unless imported through a study.